 Qualification Requirements: To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Minimum Education and/or Experience: Bachelors' Degree or higher from an accredited school in Psychology, Social Work, Counseling or other relevant Human Services discipline required.
+Minimum Education and/or Experience: Degree in Psychology, Social Work, Counseling or other relevant Human Services discipline required.
+Certification as an Addictions Professional or Licensed to practice as a Clinical Social Worker, Mental Health Counselor, or Marriage and Family Therapist preferred.
 Experience with the target population preferred.
 Additional education and/or experience may be required dependent on specific program guidelines.

 Knowledge/Skills/and Abilities: